Registrar / Host / DNS

 Initially, the registrar will assign their proper domain name server to your domain and will not change it unless it is requested by the domain owner, who is the only one who can change it.

-Everything is clear up to this point, but where does the name server come into play?
+Everything is clear, but where does the name server come into play?

 To find the answer, we need to go back to hosting.
 As you know and explained elsewhere on my blog, the host is the one who publishes your website.